A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

+\oldtext CC is representative of the body of previous work on choreographic programming, where choreographies are used for implementations, for example~\cite{CHY12,CM13,chor:website,MY13,PGGLM15,wscdl}.
+All the primitives of CC (and therefore of MC) can be encoded in such languages.
+Thus, we obtain a notion of function implementation for these languages, induced by that for CC, for which they are Turing complete.

-In this section, we present a formal translation from MC to the choreography calculus introduced in~\cite{CM13}, which we here refer to as Channel Choreographies (CC).
-CC is designed to be projected to a variant of the session-typed $\pi$-calculus~\cite{BCDLDY08}, which here we call Channel Processes (CP).
-Communications in CP are based on channels, instead of process names as in SP.
-This layer of indirection means that a process performing an I/O action does not know with which other process it is going to communicate, and that there can be race conditions on the usage of channels.
-CC comes with a typing discipline for checking that the usage of channels specified in a choreography will not cause errors in the process code generated by EPP.
+In this section we make this claim precise for the model in~\cite{CM13}, which we refer to in this work as Channel Choreographies (ChC).
+ChC is designed to be projected to a variant of the session-typed $\pi$-calculus~\cite{BCDLDY08}, which we refer to as Channel Processes (ChP).
+Communications in ChP are based on channels, instead of process names as in SP.
+This layer of indirection means that a process performing an I/O action does not know \newtext which other process it is going to communicate with, \oldtext and that there can be race conditions on the usage of channels.
+ChC comes with a typing discipline for checking that the usage of channels specified in a choreography does not cause errors in the process code generated by EPP.